Book: 2 Timothy

 Sound doctrine means healthy, demanding, confrontive preaching about sin, guilt, holiness, progressive sanctification, forgiveness.

-preach again all the cations.
+Preach again all the cations.
 We preach all of that.

 Well, DM Heert said they will not put up with doctrine that is healthful, useful, practical teaching which gives health and soundness to the spiritual man.